FOSE1025/S1_2020/practicals/week06/FOSE1025_week06_practical_02.md

 Use the table that you imported in activity 2 and answer the following questions:

 1. What columns are categorical data and what are the categories?
-2. The column with the employee name contain both the first name and the surname.
+2. The column with the employee name contains both the first name and the surname.
 Use the "text to columns" feature to split the person's name into two columns named `firstname` and `surname` respectively.